zopefoundation/meta/config/README.rst

 This directory contains the configuration directories for different types of
 packages:

+* buildout-recipe

+  - Configuration for a zc.buildout recipe.
+It is tested using multiple processes, so coverage has to be configured in a special way.
+(Supports pure python packages which also run on PyPy.)

 * pure-python

   - Configuration for a pure python package which supports PyPy.